weynandk/info_threefold/docs/wikieditors/installation.md

     pip3 install click requests
     ```

-- Then we will make the following configuration which will give you an sshkey if you don't have one
+- Then we need an sshkey to facilitate secure and easy access to the 3bot container.
     ```bash
+    # Load the ssh agent
     eval `ssh-agent -s`
+    # Skip the ssh-keygen command in case you already have a ssh key for your root account.
     ssh-keygen
+    # Adds private key identities to the OpenSSH authentication agent
     ssh-add
+    # Show the public key that belongs to the loaded private key
+    ssh-add -L
     ```

-- All configurations are ready.
-Next step is installation.
+- All config

-## Installation
+##  2. <a name='installation'></a>Installation

 - In your terminal execute the following, this will download the installer file, change its permission to make it executable